 Petrolheads get ready – the Motorcycle Social is taking over Canal Mills for a weekend of British biker brilliance.

-The Motorcycle Social is an event like few others.
+The Motorcycle Social is an event made for bike lovers.
 It highlights the ever-growing custom motorcycle scene in the UK, exhibiting over 60 beautifully built motorcycles for you to drool over across two days at Canal Mills.
 But that’s not all – it’s also a festival, featuring street food, craft beers, live music, art and photography.

-Inside the building, they’ve got all the big British names.
-Think Sinroja Motorcycles, Smith and Sons and Lion’s Den Motorcycles, just across the hall from Sweet Pete’s Speed Shop, Old Empire Motorcycles and Oil, Sweat & Gears.
-Other favourites on display include Two Bolts Motorcycles, Survivor Customs and Titanic City Customs.
+They’ve got loads more big British names for you to drool over.
+Think Sinroja Motorcycles, Smith and Sons and Lion’s Den Motorcycles, just across the hall from Holme Valley Customs, Sub Kulture Cycles and Smoking Squirrel Speed Shop.
+Other favourites on display include 78 Motor Co, Phat Bikes and November Customs.

 A couple of bigger brands will be making an appearance too, and they’re names everyone will know.
 The UK’s most famous motorcycle company, Triumph, will be in attendance with their custom commissions, and so will Harley-Davidson, the most iconic name in the business.
 Expect fully customised machines and a springer front end or two – they’ve also got a few surprises to reveal too.